brekc/No-License-Required-Zonal-Statistics-With-GeoPandas/Scripts/README.md

 pip install fiona geopandas rasterio
 ```

+> [!Note]
-You can also clone the environment with the Anaconda command prompt, but use the arcgispro-py3 path for your installation.
+> You can also clone the environment with the Anaconda command prompt, but use the arcgispro-py3 path for your installation.

 ```
 conda create --name arcgis_pro --clone C:\Users\brekc\AppData\Local\Programs\ArcGIS\Pro\bin\Python\envs\arcgispro-py3